FeldmanMike/ml-chicago-311/README.md

-__train_models.py__ splits the processed data into train, validation, and test sets, and runs a grid search over pre-selected models and hyperparameters to identify the best models for both the regression and classification tasks (identified in the introduction).
+__train_models.py__ splits the processed data into train, validation, and test sets, and runs a grid search over pre-selected models and hyperparameters to identify the best models for the regression and classification tasks identified in the introduction.
 The best models, along with their associated test error, are saved to __best_regr_model.pkl__ and __best_clsf_model.pkl__.

 The __pickle_files__ folder includes the processed data that is the input to